 Arnold Palmer Bio And Facts

-Arnold Daniel Palmer, or Arnold Palmer, was an American professional golfer born on September 10, 1929 in Latrobe, Pennsylvania, a state where he also passed.
-Palmer was recognized for using the most "unorthodox" swing in the whole golfing sport, but was extremely successful in doing so.
+Arnold Daniel Palmer was an American professional golfer born on September 10, 1929, in Latrobe, Pennsylvania.
+Palmer was recognized for using the most “unorthodox” swing in the sport but was extremely successful in doing so.
 Palmer was most popular during the height of his career from the 1950s to the 1960s.
 Palmer was also the first to win the Masters tournament four times in 1958, 1960, 1962, and 1964.
-Palmer was the first golfer to ever win 1 million dollars in prize money from a tournament in 1968.
+He was the first golfer to win $1 million in prize money from a tournament in 1968.
 Palmer led an extremely strong and legendary professional golf career and won several tournaments over the course of many decades.
-Palmer won 92 tournaments, and 64 of those tournaments were a part of the Professional Golfers' Association of America.
-Palmer's fanbase was known as "Arnold's Army" and were extremely loyal to the famed player.
+Palmer won 92 tournaments, and 64 of those tournaments were a part of the Professional Golfers’ Association of America.
+Palmer’s fanbase was known as “Arnold’s Army” and was extremely loyal to the famed player.

 - Birthday: September 10, 1929 (10-09-1929)